maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The _position_ sensor is located in the "Motors" section of the Word blocks palette, but for the _relative position_ sensor you need to enable the extension "More Motors".

-One last word, some of my motors seem to be ~10 degrees off with respect to their "zero mark".
+One last word, some of my motors were ~10 degrees off with respect to their "zero mark".
-It is structural, so that is easily fixed by adding a correction of 10.
+It is structural, so that was easy to fix by adding a correction of 10.
+However in later releases of the LEGO app, the motors were calibrated solving this problem.

 ## What is the mapping from integer to colors?

-There are two places where colors play a role.
+There are several places where colors play a role.

 The most obvious is the color sensor.
 It returns the detected color.
 Secondly, the center button can emit a chosen color.
+Also the 3x3 LED matrix from Spike Essential uses color.

-In both cases, the Word Block has a color picker, but sometimes, you might want to store or manipulate the value.
+The Word Block has a color picker, but sometimes, you might want to store or manipulate the numerical color value.

 ![Color chart](images/color-chart.png)

-The "mint" color is the color of Robot Inventor (e.g. the hub bottom).
-I believe LEGO calls this "dark turquoise".
+The "turquoise" color is the color of Robot Inventor (e.g. the hub bottom).

 ## What are all those (blue) Motor blocks?